First Treaty of London: Negotiations

 Negotiations to both end the war and agree a ransom for the French king began between the royal councils of John and Edward III in October 1357; most of the French Great Council were in London, having been captured by the English.
 The starting point for negotiations was the final draft of the Treaty of Guînes, but little was agreed until November, when news arrived that the King of Navarre, known as Charles the Bad, had escaped from his French prison cell.
-Charles had a strong claim to the French throne and had repeatedly negotiated with the English, plotted to kidnap John and in 1354 had murdered the constable of France, one of John's closest advisers, in his bedroom, and boasted of it.
-In April 1356 he had been dining with colleagues at the table of John's eldest son (the Dauphin), Charles, when John arrived accompanied by armed men and arrested ten of the most outspoken diners; four were summarily executed, the others, including Charles the Bad, were imprisoned.
+Charles had a strong claim to the French throne and had repeatedly negotiated with the English, had plotted to kidnap John, and in 1354 had murdered the constable of France, one of John's closest advisers, in his bedroom, and boasted of it.
+In April 1356 he had been dining with colleagues at the table of John's eldest son (the Dauphin), Charles, when John arrived accompanied by armed men and arrested ten of the most outspoken diners; four were summarily executed, and the others, including Charles the Bad, were imprisoned.

 John, believing correctly that Charles would raise an army against the Crown, now felt compelled to be back on his throne so he could attempt to control the situation; Edward felt this was the moment at which he could obtain the best deal.
 In John's absence France was proving ungovernable.
 Charles the Dauphin was the regent, but had so little control that in February 1358 two of his senior advisers were murdered in his presence in Paris.
 Also in February, the French national assembly, the Estates General, fearing what John might agree to, attempted to prohibit him from negotiating with Edward.

 To add to the pressure on the French, in October 1357 the Treaty of Berwick was sealed between England and Scotland.
 This ended the Anglo-Scottish war, fudged the issue of English suzerainty and freed the captured Scottish king, David II, for a ransom of £67,000, to be paid in instalments over ten years.
 English men and resources previously needed to hold the Scots in check could now be used in France.